protontypes/open-sustainable-technology/README.md

 - [Photovoltaic_Fault_Detector](https://github.com/RentadroneCL/Photovoltaic_Fault_Detector) - Model-definition is a deep learning application for fault detection in photovoltaic plants.
 - [nasapower](https://github.com/ropensci/nasapower) - Aims to make it quick and easy to automate downloading NASA-POWER global meteorology, surface solar energy and climatology data in your R session as a tidy data frame tibble object for analysis and use in modelling or other purposes.
 - [pvcompare](https://github.com/greco-project/pvcompare) - A model for comparing the benefits of different PV technologies in a specified local energy system in different energy supply scenarios.
-- [solax](https://github.com/squishykid/solax) - Read energy usage data from the real-time API on Solax solar inverters.
 - [SolTrace](https://github.com/NREL/SolTrace) - A software tool developed at NREL to model concentrating solar power (CSP) systems and analyze their optical performance.
 - [CarrierCapture.jl](https://github.com/WMD-group/CarrierCapture.jl) - A set of codes to compute carrier capture and recombination rates in semiconducting compounds like solar cells.

 ### Wind Turbines